xingchenxu28/HiJAC/README.md

 Replace $funExample$ with the name of your own function to be evaluated.
 You can import whatever package you need for your function evaluation by addting Get\["../YourOwnPackage.m"] in the begining.

 ### 3.4 Edit "/HiJAC/runarray.sbatch" and "/HiJAC/rerunarray.sbatch"
 Specify your job name, time needed, cpu/memory needed and other HPC parameters here.
 These are for a single job in the job array.
-Load the appropriate Mathematica version for your cluster by modifying "module load mathematica/12.1.1".
+Load the appropriate Mathematica version for your HPC cluster by modifying "module load mathematica/12.1.1".